matatk/agrip/ldl/tutorial.md

 The operating principle of LDL is that we start with as high-level a description as possible and gradually transform it, by filling in the details, into a low-level description suitable for compiling with the standard *Quake* map tools.
 This allows you to talk in terms of rooms and connections between them, whereas the map tools at the bottom of the chain want to know about scary things like intersecting 3D planes.

-LDL—the code—is actually a chain as mentioned above.
-Each stage is quite separate and the whole thing works by feeding the output of one into the next, until we have our final answer—the *.map* file.
+LDL&mdash;the code&mdash;is actually a chain as mentioned above.
+Each stage is quite separate and the whole thing works by feeding the output of one into the next, until we have our final answer&mdash;the *.map* file.

 You start by writing a pretty high-level XML file that describes your map (later we plan to add even easier ways to get data into the system, such as natural language, or an interactive editor program but for now we need to test the basic premise).
-An XML file is just a plain text file (think similar to HTML if you've used that before), which you can edit with any text editor (e.g. Notepad, Notepad++, ViM, …)
+An XML file is just a plain text file (think similar to HTML if you've used that before), which you can edit with any text editor (e.g. Notepad, Notepad++, ViM, &hellip;)

 The workflow for using LDL is as follows.